We are Social:

 A denture is a removable prosthesis of acrylic teeth that rests on the gums and is held in place by suction.
 Dentures can be a suitable treatment alternative when dental implants are not a viable solution.
 Dentures can replace all teeth (full dentures) or just some teeth (partial dentures).

-Learn more about Accessing Your Super for All-On-4 Dental Implants.
+We encourage our clients to speak with their financial advisor before committing to third-party funding.
+Learn more about Accessing Your Super for All-on-4 Dental Implants.

-All-On-4® dental implants were first developed by Nobel BioCare as a more convenient and cost-effective alternative for replacing a whole arch of teeth using four dental implants, instead of using an implant per tooth.
+All-on-4® refers to a surgical technique using four dental implants to replace a full arch of teeth.
+It was first developed by Nobel BioCare as a more convenient and cost-effective alternative to using an implant for every tooth.

-As pioneers of the technique, Nobel BioCare has a trademark on both the All-On-4® protocol and the Swiss-made implants used for it.
+As pioneers of the technique, Nobel Biocare has a registered trademark on both the All-on-4® protocol and the Swiss-made implants used for it.

 Sleep dentistry (IV sedation)involves using a mild sedative via injection to help relax a patient during their procedure.
 Sedation may be requested to help relieve anxiety and dental phobia or to help with any medical conditions that may prevent someone from receiving dental treatment.
 During treatment, you remain in a semi-conscious, sleep-like state where you are closely monitored throughout.